csb1g11/defuse-code-dojo/README.md

  ```

 ### Part 3
-- Given a set of wires and their quantity, determine whether the bomb can be defused
-- You need to cut all the wires!
+- Given a set of wires and their quantity, determine whether the bomb from part 2 can be defused.
+You need to cut all the wires!
 You can't leave any untouched

 - For each input, print out whether the bomb can be defused
 ```